Flowing in discrete gravity models and Ward identities: A review: Effective vertex expansion and Ward identities in the melonic sector

+These functions are pictured on Figures \ref{plotf}b and \ref{plotf}c below.
+Interestingly it seems that the singularity occurring at $\bar{m}^2=-1$ in the unconstrained flow \eqref{florence} disappears, due to the factor $(1+\bar{m}^2)^2$ in the numerator of $f$.
+However the original flow remains undefined at this point, even if it seems allowed to continue it analytically. $\beta_m$ exhibits a fixed point solution for $\bar{m}_1^2\approx 0.32$.
+This fixed point is reminiscent of the fixed point $p_1$ discovered previously.
+Indeed, $\eta_*\approx -5.6$, and the fixed point solution is unphysical.

-Even though this strategy is difficult to extend for models involving higher-order interactions, even for the quartic melonic model some difficulty appears, the multi-branch phenomenon discussed previously being one example.
-Moreover, some objections can be addressed to this method.
-First of all, our computation concern only the melonic sector, and a more complete analysis should be done, using the method explained in \cite{Lahoche:2018oeo}.
+Some objections can be addressed to this method.
+First of all, our computation concerns only the melonic sector, and a more complete analysis should be done, using the method explained in \cite{Lahoche:2018oeo}.
 Secondly, the computation is based on the approximation \eqref{derivexp}, keeping only the relevant terms in the derivative expansion.
 This approximation is used to compute the sums involved in the flow equations, into the windows of momenta allowed by $\dot{r}_k$.
 Note that, because this window is the same as $\partial r_k/\partial p_1^2$, no additional approximation is used to compute the Ward constraint \eqref{const}.
 Indeed, the undefined term:

 is fixed in term of the rate $\dot{\lambda}$, from equation \eqref{eff4}: